timmcginley/Agile/Genes/README.md

 2. Could we edit that code to create new improved designs?
 3. having modelled the code of one buldign code we do it for older buildings, to create an evolutionary model of buildings?

-we borrow the concepts of 'genes' from Biology to help.
+We borrow the concepts of 'genes' from Biology to help.

 The metaphor of genes in design solves the problem of ...
 The problem is therefore how to extract the 'design' genes so we can manipulate it.